wqking/eventpp/readme.md

 # eventpp -- C++ library for event dispatcher and callback list

-eventpp provides tools that allow your application components to communicate with each other by dispatching events and listening to them.
+eventpp is a C++ library that provides tools that allow your application components to communicate with each other by dispatching events and listening to them.
 With eventpp you can implement signal/slot mechanism, or observer pattern, very easily.

 ## Facts and features

 - Supports both synchronous event dispatching (EventDispatcher) and asynchronous event queue (EventQueue).
 - Supports nested event.
-A listener can dispatch event, append/prepend/insert/remove other listeners, during capturing an event safely.
+A listener can safely dispatch event, append/prepend/insert/remove other listeners, during capturing an event.
 - Configurable and extensible with policies and mixins.
-- Supports event filter.
+- Supports event filter via mixins.
+- Supports multiple threading.
 - Template based, less runtime overhead, unlimited possibilities.
-The event and callback can be almost any C++ types meeting minimum requirements.
+The event and callback can be almost any C++ types that satisfy minimum requirements.
-- Thread safe.
 - Backed by unit tests.
 - Written in portable and standard C++.
 (I'm not a C++ standard expert so if you find any non-standard code or undefined behavior please let me know.)
 - Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).